-During test check of assessment and other related records in 2012 February we noticed that two dealers, engaged hotel27 business had charges received of 53.37 crore for laundry sales. membership, executive centre, internet sales. banquet sales, internet services, conference hall, telephone, audio visual equipment, secretariat services, etc., in the hotel during the year 2007-08.
+During test check of assessment and other related records in February 2012 we noticed that two dealers. engaged in hotel27 business had received charges of ₹ 53.37 crore for laundry sales, membership, executive centre, internet sales, banquet sales, internet services, conference hall, telephone, audio visual equipment, secretariat services, etc., in the hotel during the year 2007-08.
 Though these receipts form part of the turnover of receipts